-As part of our commitment to make Castle Combe Circuit accessible to all, for our promoted events we may provide those disabled ticket holders that require full time assistance with 1 free ticket for a partner, accompanying friend or personal assistant (PA).
+As part of our commitment to make Castle Combe Circuit accessible to all, for our promoted events we may provide those disabled ticket holders who require full-time assistance with one free ticket for a partner, accompanying friend or personal assistant (PA).

 - Your name